analogdevicesinc/codefusion-studio/README.md

 ### Install the VS Code extension

 ⚠️
-  The VS Code extensions should normally be installed from [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=AnalogDevices.cfs-ide).
+  The VS Code extension can be installed from the [VisualStudio Marketplace](https://marketplace.visualstudio.com/items?itemName=AnalogDevices.cfs-ide), or manually from the CodeFusion Studio installation.

   This step is only required if you need to manually install an extension.

 The CodeFusion Studio VS Code extensions can be found in the VS Code directory in the `CodeFusion Studio` installer.
 To install the `*.vsix` file, open Visual Studio Code.
 From the `Extensions` tab, click `Install from VSIX...`  from the ellipses menu: